 How Democrats are alienating their base by blasting a Gaza war ceasefire

-Advocates say Biden’s political party is committing a ‘major political error’ by vilifying calls for ceasefire in Gaza.
+Advocates say President Biden’s party is committing a ‘major political error’ by vilifying calls for ceasefire in Gaza.

 Washington, DC – Inexplicable.
 That is how advocates are describing the actions of some Democratic officials who seem to be not only alienating but actively antagonising members of their own party over differing views on the war in Gaza.